jjj11x/stc_rpncalc/README.md

 Hold `mode` and `0` at the same time to turn off.
 NOTE: There is no auto power off.

 # Bugs
-1. The calculator does not properly check for overflow.
+1. The calculator does not properly check for underflow or overflow.
+1. After division by 0, it's possible to negate `Error` to get an invalid number.
 1. There are probably more bugs waiting to be discovered.

 # Internals